 Beginner= This work has little or no variety, obvious choices, or overuse of derivative and cliché.

 Intermediate= Variety of sounds that suggest thematic, motivic, and gestural development.
-Continuity/form created.

 Advanced= A clear artistic voice is present, music elements developed and supporting dramatic elements, and avoidance of cliché and non-intentional derivatives